Persistent World - Player Guide

 Assigning Session Rewards

 In most cases you will be taking whatever you get at the end of the session and applying it to the character you played with.
-Record your gold and loot (or treasure points) on your sheet and have the DM sign off.
-The left column of your log sheet will show you what level you played your session at.
+Record your gold and loot (or treasure points) online or on your sheet and have the DM sign off.
+If you are using our online system it will notify you when you are about to level up and ask for your hit point roll.
+This needs to be witnessed by a DM.
+If you are using a paper log sheet the left column will show you what level you played your session at.
 If after you complete a session you see that the next row in the sheet has a different number then you have levelled up!
-Congratulations!
+Congratulations, roll for your new HP in front of your DM please!
 If you need help levelling your character up you can talk to your DM or ask for help on our Discord server.

 In the unlikely case that as a party you cannot agree who gets what loot provided by the DM you will have to roll for it.
 All players involved roll a d20 and the highest roll gets first pick, 2nd highest gets 2nd pick etc.